 Compared to coaxial and digital optical cables, an HDMI connection offers incomparable bandwidth.
-These types of audiovisual wires can accommodate updated sound formats from Dolby True HD to DTS Master Audio.
+These types of audiovisual connectors can accommodate updated sound formats such as Dolby Digital, Dolby TrueHD, Dolby Atmos, and DTS Master Audio.
 The same applies to video formats as they can work well with 4K Ultra HD resolutions and various HDR configurations.
 This connector is typically used in source devices like an AV receiver, soundbar, or TV.

 Is a Coaxial Speaker Cable Better Than an RCA Cable?